 In addition, our store locations are generally located in strip and "big box" shopping centers, providing us with additional traffic beyond marketing efforts.
 Shopping center traffic may be adversely affected by, among other things, economic downturns, rising fuel costs, gasoline shortages, the closing of anchor store locations, shopping center occupancy rates and mix, new shopping centers and other retail developments, perceived safety of particular shopping centers or changes in customer shopping preferences.
 A decline in the popularity of visiting shopping centers among our target customers could have a material and adverse effect on customer traffic and our business in general.
-A reduction in traffic to shopping centers as a result of COVID-19 or other factors may lead to a decrease in our net sales and results of operations, which could have a material and adverse effect on our business, financial condition and results of operations.
+A reduction in traffic to shopping centers, including the growth of online purchasing, may lead to a decrease in our net sales and results of operations, which could have a material and adverse effect on our business, financial condition and results of operations.